Applying to College From Rural High Schools

 Make sure that you:

-- Set Expectations: Have a respectful conversation with your counselor about your aspirations, the colleges you’re targeting, and what you need from them in terms of support.
+• Set Expectations: Have a respectful conversation with your counselor about your aspirations, the colleges you’re targeting, and what you need from them in terms of support.
 Clear expectations can lead to more focused and effective guidance.

+Even with your guidance counselor’s support, students applying to college from a rural school still might benefit from additional support.
 In addition to your school counselor, consider other adults who you can consult with to help you make the right college choice and learn about the process.
 Talk to your teachers, trusted adults who attended college, or local alumni who recently attended college.
-Find out what they valued, liked, or disliked about their college experience.
-Ask them for advice, instruction where necessary, and tips on the application process.
+Find out what they liked and disliked about their college experience, ask them what was missing, or if they could go back and do anything differently, what would it be?

 If all of that fails, check the internet!
 There are so many blogs out there which can help you apply to college, write fantastic “Why Us?” essays, jumpstart your college essay, or learn some quirky tips to help your application stand out.
 Don’t forget that there are also Youtube videos, podcasts, and books out there if you’re still hungry for more ways to maximize your chances at elite colleges from rural schools.